atomicdata-dev/atomic-data-docs/src/core/serialization.md

 NDJSON has some important benefits:

-- It visually represents the underlying datamodel (the Atom)
+- It visually represents the underlying data-model (the Atom)
 - It can be streaming parsed, i.e. before the entire document is loaded.
 That is not possible with regular JSON.
 - NDJSON parsers are everywhere
-- Modern browers have highly performant JSON parsing, which means that it's _fast_ in one of the most imporant contexts: the browser.
+- Modern browsers have highly performant JSON parsing, which means that it's _fast_ in one of the most important contexts: the browser.

 _Mime type (not registered yet!): `application/ad3-ndjson`_

-_File name extention: `.ad3`_
+_File name extension: `.ad3`_

 Disclaimer: note that Atomic-NDJSON is useful for communicating _current state_, but not for _state changes_.

 ## AtomicDoubles-ndjson (.ad2)

 AtomicDoubles is similar to AtomicTriples, with one exception: the Subject is left out.
-For many usecases, omitting the Subject is a _bad idea_.
+For many use-cases, omitting the Subject is a _bad idea_.

 However, it can be useful in (at least) two scenarios: